-Hurricane Erick makes landfall along the southern coast of Mexico
+Hurricane Erick makes landfall along the Pacific coast of Mexico

 GOES-19 Infrared images, with an overlay of deep-layer wind shear at 0000 UTC on 19 June

-A DMSP-18 Microwave image at 2154 UTC on 18 June (below) displayed a large outer eyewall (compared to the more compact eye seen in GOES-19 images), suggesting that an eyewall replacement cycle might soon occur.
+A DMSP-18 Microwave image at 2154 UTC on 18 June (below) displayed a large outer eyewall (and hints of a partial inner eyewall), suggesting that an eyewall replacement cycle might soon occur.

 1-minute GOES-19 Infrared images (below) showed the period where Erick continued its rapid intensification, becoming a Category 4 storm just before 0600 UTC on 19 June.
-The hurricane weakened somewhat to Category 3 intensity shortly before making landfall around 1200 UTC on 19 June.
-Convective bursts within the eyewall occasionally reached -90C (yellow pixels embedded within darker purple areas).1-minute GOES-19 Infrared images, from 2100 UTC on 18 June to 1301 UTC on 19 June [click to play animated GIF]
+The hurricane weakened somewhat to Category 3 intensity shortly before making landfall in far western Oaxaca, Mexico around 1200 UTC on 19 June (and the eye became ill-defined closer to the time of landfall).
+Convective bursts west of the eyewall occasionally reached -90ºC (yellow pixels embedded within darker purple areas).1-minute GOES-19 Infrared (10.3 µm) images, from 2100 UTC on 18 June to 1301 UTC on 19 June [click to play animated GIF]

 GOES-19 Infrared images, with an overlay of deep-layer wind shear at 0900 UTC on 19 June